Superrehtard/old_diaspora_wiki/Notes-on-Installing-and-Running-Diaspora.md

 **NOTE:** Certificates issued from StartSSL will probably also require that the StartSSL intermediate certificate be concatenated in order for some pods to communicate properly.
 The following link will help you create a properly concatenated certificate for use by NGINX: [StartSSL and NGINX](http://blog.dembowski.net/2010/02/25/startssl-and-nginx/)

-**NOTE:** If you are serving through a reverse proxy, you will need to set the X_FORWARDED_PROTO header to https on your reverse proxy server.
-The NGINX and apache example configurations show how to do this.
+**NOTE:** If you are serving through a reverse proxy, you will need to set the `X_FORWARDED_PROTO` header to `https` on your reverse proxy server.
+The NGINX and Apache example configurations show how to do this.
 Failure to set this header will lead to a redirect loop.

 Take note: We upgrade all port 80 requests to port 443.
 We recommend that you do the same.